FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/sdk/cert_config.md

 │   │   └── ssl               # RPC Service Certificate Directory
 │   └── agencyBBcosRpcService # RPC Service Configuration Directory for Institution B │       ├── config.ini.tmp    # Configuration file for RPC service of institution B
 │       ├── sdk               # The SDK certificate directory.
-The SDK client copies the certificate from this directory to connect to the RPC service.
+The SDK client copies the certificate from this directory to connect to the RPC service
 │       │   ├── ca.crt
 │       │   ├── cert.cnf
 │       │   ├── sdk.crt